 The gift shop has a great variety of Native American-made items, including arts and crafts, walking sticks, dream-catchers, jewelry, paintings, drums, pottery, handmade knives and much more.
 The facility also includes a book store and even an antiques gallery operated by Friends of the Museum.
 While you’re here, be sure to walk on the museum’s nature trails that wind through several acres of maritime forest and include a longhouse, dance circle with ceremonial poles, fishing weir and other examples of early life on Hatteras Island.
 Use one of the shell scrapers to help complete the dugout canoe that has been shaped from a large cedar tree.

 Museum hours are 10:30 a.m. to 5 p.m.
 Tuesday through Sunday.
-Winter hours vary; call for confirmation.
+During its winter schedule the museum only operates Saturday and Sunday.
 Cost is $5 per person, $3 for seniors or $15 per family.
 The admission fee includes weekly seminars from mid-June through Labor Day.

 Guided tours for groups are available.
 The museum sponsors a variety of Discovery Days throughout the year with hands-on learning activities and interactive work sessions.
 Notices, information and a weekly educational post called Museum Monday are posted on the museum's website and Facebook page.